 National Yoga Month: Yoga month is the perfect opportunity to focus on your mental and physical health!
 It can be a time to enjoy a fun activity with your friends, family, or yourself by taking a yoga class or even watching a video online and doing yoga from your own home.
 It is a fantastic way to let go of any stress and spend some time dedicated to nurturing your mind and body.

 Yoga is known to have many benefits.
 It can help release any physical tension/aches you may have, improve strength, balance, flexibility, benefit your heart health, manage stress, and brighten your overall mood!
 Most especially, if you are pregnant, yoga can help improve sleep, reduce anxiety, decrease nausea and headaches, and help increase your strength and flexibility for childbirth.

-Check out the CCCN fitness & nutrition member directory or click the links below find some wonderful yoga instructors in the central coast area!
+Check out the CCCN Fitness or click the links below find some wonderful yoga instructors in the central coast area!